 The 1890s saw the birth of the Alaska Steamship Company plus an onslaught of steamships from as far south as California.
 They carried mail, supplies and of course tourists to Alaska’s early island communities like Sitka, Ketchikan and Skagway.
 This was just the beginning.

-History of the Alaska Marine Highway System
+Alaska Marine Highway System Beginnings

 Compared to the previous century, an Alaskan marine “highway” concept wasn’t new by any means.
 The “official” start for the Alaska Marine Highway System began in 1948 when three residents from Haines wanted to create a safe and reliable marine system that would offer scheduled connecting transportation between the coastal communities.